Sinus and Nasal Tumors

-- Osteoma – Osteoma tumors are the most common benign sinus tumors.
-They are characterized as a growth of bone cells.
+- Osteomas are the most common benign sinus tumors.
+They grow out of bone.

-- Hemangiopericytoma – This is a vascular tumor, which means it a tumor that forms in the blood vessels of the nose.
-It can be either benign or malignant.
+- Hemangiopericytomas form in the blood vessels of the nose.
+These vascular tumors can be either benign or malignant.